|

 DEDUCT

-Educational Expenses: All seminars and educational
+Educational Expenses: All seminars and educational courses

-courses benefiting your home-based business are tax
+benefiting your home-based business are tax deductible.

 -